isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 **Pacing & Capping:** (Read-only for existing packages) At which level to pace and cap placements in the package:

 * **Package level pacing:** This pacing strategy operates by pacing and capping all included placements as a *group*.
-This ensures that all placements within a given package are optimized holistically, distributing spend based on performance and scale to selected key performance indicators (KPIs).
+This strategy ensures that all placements within a given package are optimized holistically, distributing spend based on performance and scale to selected key performance indicators (KPIs).

 * **Placement level pacing:**  This pacing strategy operates by pacing and capping all included placements *individually*.
 The best practice is to use this strategy only to execute guaranteed private marketplace deals.